philswatton/philswatton.github.io/_posts/2025-05-09-camus-dennett-musil-walk-into-a-bar.md

 Dennett's perspective is thus not to rubbish the humanistic perspective of Camus and Musil, but rather to assert that science can serve to produce a richer experience of the world, contra the aversion of both to its classifications and enumerations:

 > "Fiery gods driving golden chariots across the skies are simpleminded comic-book fare compared to the ravishing strangeness of contemporary cosmology, and the recursive intracies of the reproductive machinery of DNA make _élan vital_ about as interesting as Superman's dread kryptonite.
-When we understand consciousness - when there is no more mustery - consciousness will be different, but there will still be beauty, and more room than ever for awe."
+When we understand consciousness - when there is no more mystery - consciousness will be different, but there will still be beauty, and more room than ever for awe."

 ---